 The hepatitis C virus multiplies in the body, causing the liver to become inflamed and damaged.
-If left untreated, that damage from HCV over time can cause a serious liver problem called cirrhosis.
-People with cirrhosis have livers that do not function as well as they should.
-As cirrhosis advances, it can cause liver failure or liver cancer, among other serious problems.
+If left untreated, that liver damage can cause a serious problem called cirrhosis.
+As cirrhosis gets worse, it can cause liver failure or liver cancer, among other serious problems.

-Sovaldi is a direct-acting antiviral that is a nucleotide analog NS5B polymerase inhibitor.
-It works by targeting NS5B, a substance that is essential for the virus to replicate.
-By blocking the virus’ ability to replicate, Sovaldi reduces the amount of virus in the body.
-As part of a combination therapy, Sovaldi has been shown to be effective in curing HCV in 12 or 24 weeks, depending on the genotype of HCV.
-For people with HCV, “cured” means that the HCV virus is no longer detectable in a person’s body 3 months after the treatment was over.1,2
+Sovaldi is a DAA that targets NS5B.
+NS5B is a substance that HCV needs to grow (replicate).
+By blocking the virus’ ability to grow, Sovaldi reduces the amount of virus in the body.
+When combined with other drugs, Sovaldi can cure HCV in 12 weeks.
+For people with HCV, “cured” means that the HCV virus is no longer detectable in the body 3 months after treatment stops, known as “SVR”.2,3

 What are the possible side effects of Sovaldi?

-During the studies to test Sovaldi’s safety, the type and frequency of the side effects that patients experienced depended on the combination of medicines that they received.
+During the studies to test Sovaldi’s safety, the type and frequency of the side effects that patients had depended on the combination of medicines they received.

-For patients were treated with Sovaldi + ribavirin + peginterferon alfa, side effects that were reported by 20% to 60% of patients were:
+For patients treated with Sovaldi + ribavirin + peginterferon alfa, side effects that were reported by 20 to 60 percent of patients were:3

 - Tiredness (fatigue)